 Apart from an interface that slows as you add more users, Monday offers support through its e-mail and helpdesk service.

-Unlike Welcome, Asana does not allow you to assign multiple people to a similar task.
+Unlike Content Marketing Platform, Asana does not allow you to assign multiple people to a similar task.
 However, it makes up for it with customer support.
 With its chat, e-mail, and 24/7 outreach, most of your issues will be addressed quickly and comprehensively.

 Trello also offers average customer support, something that may not fix its lack of task dependencies.
 However, somewhere between their e-mail, help desk, and 24/7 representative, you will get the help you need to get your marketing engine revving in no time.